-There’s a good chance your child can apply statistics to whatever field interests him or her, from making smarter software to developing safer drugs.
+There’s a good chance your child can apply statistics to whatever field interests them, from making smarter software to developing safer drugs.
 Your child can also use statistics skills in unexpected sectors, including journalism, sports and fashion.
 Here’s a snapshot of select places where statisticians work and what they do.

 Health and Medicine

 Pharmaceutical companies like Pfizer and Eli Lilly employ statisticians and biostatisticians to help them develop new drugs that are safe and effective.
 They often work on teams with doctors and research scientists to design and execute experiments and clinical trials.They also work for agencies that regulate drugs, such as the U.S. Food and Drug Administration.

 Statisticians can find many opportunities to work with animals.
 Many collaborate with other scientists to find ways to protect endangered species and increase their populations, for example.
-Such statisticians might work for a large zoo, a research institute like the National Science Foundation or a nonprofit organization like the World Wildlife Fund.
+Such statisticians might work for a large zoo, a research institute like the Center for Human-Animal Bond or a nonprofit organization like the World Wildlife Fund.

 Biostatisticians perform this work for a variety of research centers, public health organizations, and government agencies including the Mayo Clinic, the National Institutes fo Health, and the Centers for Disease Control and Prevention.To combat diseases like breast cancer and HIV/AIDS, scientists must understand how prevalent such conditions are among various populations and why.
 Statisticians perform this work for a variety of public health organizations and government agencies, including the National Institutes of Health and the Centers for Disease Control and Prevention.

 From Apple to Oracle and Google to Microsoft, statisticians work at a variety of technology companies to advance the computing industry, from ensuring reliability of hardware components to improving the quality of speech recognition and image analysis software applications.